keybase/client/shared/README.md

 Then do "Build > Make Project" and then "Run > Run 'app'".

+Sometimes Android Studio gets into a bad state, especially if you're doing stuff like `yarn modules` in the background.
+If 'Gradle sync' fails, you can retry it from Tools > Android > 'Sync Project with Gradle Files'.

+If that doesn't work, you can try closing (File > Close Project) and reopening the project.
+Or even closing and reopening the app.

 ### Debugging with React Developer Tools and Immutable.js Object Formatter extensions

 1) Install the [React Developer